 Our sheep milk is perfect just as it is.
-For our yogurt we use only natural, whole milk with its abundance of nutrients intact.
+For our yogurt, we use only natural, whole milk with its abundance of nutrients intact.
 There is no need to add powdered milk and stabilizers or drain extra whey to make the yogurt thicker.
-Our recipe is simple: Happy, healthy sheep plus meticulous production methods and our exclusive selection of 12 active cultures creates the most naturally healthful, lusciously thick and delicious whole milk yogurt for you.
+Our recipe is simple: Happy, healthy sheep plus meticulous production methods and selection of active cultures creates the most naturally healthful, lusciously thick, and delicious whole milk yogurt for you.

 Sheep’s milk contains about twice the fat of cow’s milk, but this also means twice the ‘healthy’ fats (monounsaturated and polyunsaturated, including Omega 3 & 6).
 The same goes for Goat’s milk.
 The body needs healthy fats for many bodily functions, like absorbing vitamins.
 Monounsaturated fats lower total cholesterol and LDL cholesterol (the bad cholesterol) while increasing HDL cholesterol (the good cholesterol).
 Polyunsaturated fats also lower total cholesterol and LDL cholesterol.
 Omega 3 & 6 fatty acids belong to this group.

-Sheep milk is also rich in medium chain fatty acids or triglycerides (MCTs) – about 25% of the fat content.
-MCTs can benefit weight control by promoting ‘fullness’, reducing fat deposits, increasing energy expenditure and being more easily metabolised (turned into energy in the body).
+Sheep milk is also rich in medium-chain fatty acids or triglycerides (MCTs) – about 25% of the fat content.
+MCTs can benefit weight control by promoting ‘fullness’, reducing fat deposits, increasing energy expenditure, and being more easily metabolized (turned into energy in the body).

 The fat globules in sheep milk are smaller than those in either cow or goat milk so the milk is more homogeneous.
 The smaller fat globules are often more easily digested and less likely to cause high cholesterol.

 Ounce for Ounce Whole Sheep Milk is Superior!
 (Compared to cow and goat milk)